-This includes 85 million children forced into sex trafficking, dangerous labor, and other forms of exploitation.
-(ILO “Marking Progress Against Child Labor,” 2013) Many more suffer abuse in their homes and schools — often by someone they know.
+This includes 152 million children between the ages of 5 and 17 in child labor alone.
+(ILO report "Ending Child Labor by 2025" December 2018) Many more suffer abuse in their homes and schools — often by someone they know.

 In the nearly 100 countries where World Vision works, we receive hundreds of reports of crimes against children and serious child rights violations every year.
 Rape.
 Exploitation.
 The worst forms of child labor.
 Bodily harm and female genital mutilation.
 Child marriage.
 Even murder and child sacrifice.
 And they represent only a portion of the actual occurrences.

 For a Christian, child-focused organization this is heart wrenching.
 It is difficult to talk about.
 But we can’t be silent.
 Join us in our transformational work to keep all children safe, especially the most vulnerable, and help the exploited heal.